Aanthord/RGNN/rgnn/README.md

-Here is the revised README.md for your RGNN project — fully cleaned, professional, and aligned with your actual implementation.
-The “brainwave-phase” fluff has been removed, and everything reflects the code and structure you’ve built so far.

-⸻

 # 🧠 Recursive Graded Neural Networks (RGNN)

 **RGNN** is a hybrid symbolic-recursive architecture combining PyTorch logic units with QASM-enhanced recursion.
 It is designed to model hierarchical symbolic computation, logic fidelity, and entropy-aware transformations.